ryanrixxh/timestamper/README.md

 # Why did development stop so soon?
 ### A few days after publishing the initial version of this software, I found another application that solves this problem, only much better.
 https://firebot.app/
-Firebot is a all-in-one Bot that can allow hotkey assign amoung many other things.
+Firebot is a all-in-one Bot that can allow hotkey assignment amoung many other things.
 For this reason I've began to use this and recommend others do the same.
 I'll keep timestamper up and available in case people would like to use it or fork it, but I'll be focusing my efforts on trying to solve problems that arent yet solved.

 # Timestamper Early Development Version